zzzprojects/docs/learndapper.com/pages/database-providers.md

 description: Discover how to use Dapper database providers like SQL Server, MySQL, PostgreSQL, Oracle, and more on your website.
 Learn to install and apply these providers.
 canonical: /database-providers
 status: Published
-lastmod: 2024-08-30
+lastmod: 2024-10-17
 ---

 # Database Providers With Dapper

 Dapper supports a variety of database providers, including the popular Microsoft SQL Server, Oracle, MySQL, MariaDB, PostgreSQL, SQLite, etc.

- - It is important to note that Dapper does not provide any database abstraction layer like Entity Framework or NHibernate.
+ - It is important to note that Dapper does not provide any database abstraction layer like [Entity Framework Core](https://www.learnentityframeworkcore.com/database-providers) or NHibernate.
  - Instead, it provides the user with several methods and extension points to extend the library for their custom database provider.
  - This is possible because it uses the simple ADO.NET data providers that come with the .NET framework, so it can easily work with any existing database technology that supports ADO.NET.
  - Dapper provides asynchronous support for all databases supported in ADO.NET.